-Set a time for ten minutes (at first)
+Set a timer (five minutes at first)

 Set your intention: Open your heart and invite the presence of God, wording it in any way you see fit.

-Sit in silence: Just sit with your eyes closed (or in a relaxed, unfocused, gaze in one direction if that is less distracting than closed eyes).
+Sit in silence: Just sit with your eyes closed (or in a relaxed, unfocused gaze in one direction, if that is less distracting than closed eyes).

 Thoughts arise: As thoughts, feelings, sensations, and images arise, do not repeat them, judge them, add to them, or cling to them.
 As soon as you realize you are thinking, gently put the thought to the side, and repeat your sacred word to yourself silently.
 Try to once again rest in stillness.